33 Sure-Fire Strategies & Activities for Teaching English Grammar

 Inductive teaching is a very useful tool when it comes to teaching grammar.
 Let’s have a look at how it works.

-We start with specific examples such as sentences that all use a particular grammar point.
+We start with specific examples, such as sentences that all use a particular grammar point.
 The students then use these examples to come to their own conclusions about what the rule is.

-This is in contrast with deductive teaching which starts by teaching the rule/s first and then looking at examples afterward.
+This is in contrast with deductive teaching, which starts by teaching the rule/s first and then looking at examples afterward.

 This teaching style is great as it starts with a real-world example that already gives the grammar device relevance.
 It then forces students to engage cognitively instead of passively taking in a presentation which they may or may not be on board with.